kuljas/codingame/README.md

 # codingame

-Some of the mine solutions for codingame puzzles.
+Some of the my solutions for codingame puzzles.